Introduction

 Understanding Hertz (Hz)

-- Music: The pitch of a note is determined by its frequency.
+- Music: A note’s frequency determines its pitch.
 For instance, the note A above middle C has a frequency of 440 Hz.

-- Electricity: In many countries, the standard electrical grid operates at 50 or 60 Hz, meaning the current changes direction 50 or 60 times per second.
+- Electricity: The typical electrical system in many nations runs at 50 or 60 Hz, which means that the current changes direction 50 or 60 times every second.

 What is Megahertz (MHz)?